Wondering how to correct crouch gait in cerebral palsy patients?

 When children with spasticity in their legs learn to walk, they develop abnormal gait patterns like crouch gait.

 Fatigue and Joint Pain

 Walking with crouch gait uses up more energy than normal walking, which causes fatigue and joint pain.

 Your body has to work harder to stay balanced, and because your ankles, knees, and hips are continuously contracted, some muscles are constantly being strained, while others are underused.

 This muscle imbalance increases joint pressure and can result in chronic pain.

 Treating Crouch Gait in Cerebral Palsy Patients

-When it comes to fixing crouch gait, you need to treat the underlying spasticity.
+When it comes to fixing crouch gait, you must treat the underlying spasticity.

 Failure to do so will harm your child’s stability, posture, and joint strength in the long run.

-The earlier you catch your child’s abnormal gait pattern, the easier it will be to fix.
+The earlier you catch your child’s abnormal gait pattern, the easier it will be to correct.